 Cell Phone Songs

-When one attends a theatrical performance, one expects someone from the company to make an all too predictable, but all too necessary announcement, asking people in the audience to turn off their cell phones.
+When one attends a theatrical performance, one expects to hear an all too predictable, but all too necessary announcement, asking people in the audience to turn off their cell phones.
 For a number of years, the Gilbert & Sullivan Very Light Opera Company felt that it wasn’t necessary for us to make such an announcement, trusting that everyone attending our performances would act appropriately.
-We were wrong …
+Unfortunately, we were wrong.

 We suddenly faced a dilemma.
-Were we to become one of those theater companies that had to make a typical, mundane cell phone announcement?
-No!
-Ernest Brody, one of our company members, hit upon a wonderful idea.
+Would it be necessary for our company to begin to make a typical, mundane cell phone announcement?
+Fortunately, we didn’t need to do so as Ernest Brody, one of our company members, hit upon a wonderful alternative.
 He selected a song from the show, “Spurn Not the Nobly Born,” and wrote humorous alternative lyrics, to be sung to the audience, asking them to turn off their cell phones.

 In the performances of Iolanthe that followed, James Ahrens, who was playing Lord Tolloller, and the Men’s Chorus, sang the new announcement to the great amusement of the audience.